Nonstabilizerness Estimation using Graph Neural Networks: Experimental Results

 \subsection{Stabilizer R\'enyi Entropy Estimation}

 The experiments for training and testing our GNN model for SRE estimation are aligned with the setting proposed in~\cite{lipardi2025study}.
+To assess the generalization capabilities of our GNN approach, we test its performance on out-of-distribution instances.
 The experiments can be divided into two main parts.
-The first part is designed to evaluate the generalization capabilities of GNN in terms of number of qubits, while the second in terms of circuit depth.
+The first part is designed to evaluate the generalization capabilities of GNN in terms of number of qubits, while the second part in terms of gate counts.

-To assess the generalization capabilities of our GNN approach, we test its performance on out-of-distribution instances.
-In particular, we evaluate how the GNN generalizes with respect to the number of qubits and the gate counts.
 We refer to these experiments as \textit{extrapolation} in qubit number and in gate count, respectively.
-We train our GNN independently on the two quantum circuits datasets, RQC and TIM.
-In all experiments we split training and test set in $80$-$20$.
-Note that, to ensure statistical robustness, each experiment is repeated ten times with different random seeds, and the reported results correspond to the average results over these ten independent runs.
+To further assess the performance of the proposed GNN, we include additional analysis in the appendices~\ref{generalization_to_structured_circuits} and ~\ref{appendix_analytic}.
+Specifically, Appendix~\ref{generalization_to_structured_circuits} describes additional experiments where the GNN trained on unstructured random quantum circuits is evaluated on well-known structured circuits, based on the TIM and Heisenberg model.
+Appendix~\ref{appendix_analytic} presents a benchmark comparison between the GNN predictions and estimates derived from the analytic expression introduced in Equation (13) of Ref.~\cite{leone2022stabilizer}.